iambrainstorming/iambrainstorming.github.io/src/chapters/education/2-sigma-problem.md

 ### Verdict
 Its a shift from **"Education as Content Delivery"** to **"Education as Supported Human Development."**

 The technology (MOOCs/AI) solves the scalability of information.
 The 1:6 mentorship solves the scalability of wisdom, motivation, and accountability.
 This isn't just a business model; it's a pedagogical correction.
-Given your background in building apps to help people and your experience managing community-driven projects like Symbiosky, you are uniquely positioned to build the *systems* that make this human-centric model operationally viable.

 The paradox exists because we tried to replace humans.
 Your model succeeds because it uses technology to make human connection *sustainable*.